jtrim-ons/accurate-beeswarm-plot/README.md

 [d3-beeswarm](https://github.com/Kcnarf/d3-beeswarm) is another library with similar goals.
 The figure below uses d3-beeswarm to calculate the layout.
+To the best of my understanding, d3-beeswarm places the points in the order given, rather than using a dynamic strategy at each step to choose which point to place.

 ![A beeswarm plot using d3-beeswarm](img/d3-beeswarm.png)